Best private Google alternatives: The ultimate list to De-Google your life in 2025.

 YouTube alternatives

 The tracking while watching videos on YouTube is crazy, and Google’s Watch History even keeps a record of every video you watch!
-When looking for a YouTube alternative we’d recommend Vimeo, Invidious, or NewPipe.
+When looking for a YouTube alternative we’d recommend Vimeo.
+If the video is only available on YouTube you could use Grayjay, Invidious, or NewPipe to watch clips but with better privacy.

 Swap YouTube with these alternatives

-A great alternative to YouTube is Vimeo.
+An alternative to YouTube is Vimeo.
 If the video you are looking for is not on Vimeo, you can search and watch YouTube videos on DuckDuckGo via YouTube’s “youtube-nocookie” domain.
-While not entirely leaving Google here, this gives you better privacy protection.
+While you’re not entirely leaving Google here, this gives you better privacy protection.

 Google Maps alternative